 No sick notes are required, but if the claim is made more than once, the court may issue a warrant to the person who has been summoned to attend court.

 The Lord Chancellor has also said “We will continue to deliver as best as possible and keep our courts open.
 However, as I have agreed with the Lord Chief Justice, we need to adjust working practices to ensure our court system continues to function”.

-Anyone with any questions regarding attending court during the CVID-19 outbreak can call us for more information.
-You can email us at [email protected], visit our website or call us:
+Anyone with any questions regarding attending court during the COVID-19 outbreak can call us for more information.
+You can email us at firstname.lastname@example.org, visit our website or call us:

 Sheffield: 0114 249 66 66